|Board of Directors|

 Who is on the ASMC Board of Directors?

-ASMC Board of Directors is a ten-member elected student government board, comprised of the following positions: President; Vice President; Director of Academic Affairs; Dirctor of Budget and Finance; Director of Campus Events; Director of Constitution and Standing Rules; Director of External Affairs; Director of Public Relations; Director of Student Organizations; and Director of Student Services & Sustainability.
-Visit the 2017-2018 Board of Directors page to learn more about ASMC's current leadership, including its committees.
+ASMC Board of Directors is an eleven-member elected student government board, comprised of the following positions: President; Vice President; Director of Academic Affairs; Dirctor of Budget and Finance; Director of Campus Events; Director of Constitution and Standing Rules; Director of External Affairs; Director of Public Relations; Director of Student Organizations; Director of Student Services, and Director of Sustainability.
+Visit the 2018-2019 Board of Directors page to learn more about ASMC's current leadership, including its committees.

 How do I get involved?

 Elections for the ASMC Board of Directors are held every April for the following year.
-Applications to serve on the 2018-2019 Board are available now through April 9, 2018 in the Student Activities Office.
 Visit the ASMC Elections page for more information.

 All students applying as candidates must: